NII-cloud-operation/CoursewareHub-LC_platform/README.md

 ```

 Now all VMs and containers are running, but more setup is probably
-neccessary before the JupyterHub environment can be used.
+necessary before the JupyterHub environment can be used.

 ### Patching